ned14/outcome/doc/md/03-tutorial.md

 Because of the limitations of C++, Outcome cannot provide a nice syntax like `try var = openfile(...)`.
-The best it can do is `BOOST_OUTCOME_TRY(var, openfile(...))` which will declare `var` using `auto` onto the stack initialised to the contents of any valued monad returned by the expression, else it will convert the returned monad to its `<void>` form and return that immediately which ought to implicitly convert to whatever the return monad type of the enclosing function is.
+The best it can do is `BOOST_OUTCOME_TRY(var, openfile(...))` which will declare `var` using `auto` onto the stack initialised to the moved contents of any valued monad returned by the expression, else it will convert the returned monad to its `<void>` form and return that immediately which ought to implicitly convert to whatever the return monad type of the enclosing function is.